Discover more from The Shortcut

 The PS5 DualSense controller is one of the best gamepads Sony has ever made, but its battery life leaves a lot to be desired

-But how long does the PS5 controller battery life last, and is there anything you can do to improve it?
-Thankfully there are some things you can do to mitigate the problem but don’t expect a dramatic improvement or a miraculous fix.
+But how long does the PS5 controller battery life last on average, and is there anything you can do to improve it?
+Thankfully there are some steps you can take that help mitigate the problem slightly, but don’t expect a dramatic improvement or a miraculous fix.

 How long does the PS5 controller battery last?

-The PS5 controller’s battery life will vary depending on what games you’re playing and your settings.
-For example, if you play using a wired pair of headphones, this will drain the controller faster than using a wireless pair of headphones.
+The PS5 controller’s battery life varies depending on which games you’re playing and the settings you use.
+For example, if you like to play using a wired pair of headphones, this will drain the controller faster than using a wireless pair of headphones.

-Furthermore, if you’re playing a game that takes full advantage of the PS5 controller’s haptic feedback and adaptive triggers like Gran Turismo 7, you’ll get a lot less playtime than you would from games that use the DualSense’s features sparingly.
+Furthermore, if you’re playing a game that takes full advantage of the PS5 controller’s haptic feedback and adaptive triggers – like Gran Turismo 7 – you’ll get a lot less playtime than you would from games that use the DualSense’s features sparingly like EA Sports FC 24.

-You can expect to get around six to 12 hours from the PS5’s controller battery life from a single charge.
+From our extensive testing, you can expect to get around six to 12 hours from the PS5’s controller battery life from a single charge – with the top-end of the estimate being a rarity.
 That might not sound too bad, but the best Switch controller and the best Xbox controller can last over 40 hours.
+Generally, most PS5 games will result in around six to eight hours of playtime using the DualSense controller.

-One thing that’s worth noting is that the PS5 will alert you that the DualSense controller’s battery is running low well before it actually runs out of juice.
-When you see this prompt appear, you’ll have quite a lot of time left, sometimes up to an hour, so don’t panic.
+One thing that’s worth noting is that the PS5 will alert you that the DualSense controller’s battery is running low long before it runs out of juice.
+When you see this prompt appear, you’ll have quite a lot of time left before it dies – sometimes up to an hour – so don’t panic.

 If you were hoping that one of the many PS5 controller colors includes more battery life, think again.
-Sony did decide to make newer controllers slightly more durable but made no improvements to their power.
+Sony did decide to make its newer controllers slightly more durable but made no improvements to their batteries.
+And that brings us to the PS5 DualSense Edge battery life…

 How long does the PS5 DualSense Edge battery last?

-I highlighted this issue in my PS5 DualSense Edge Controller review, and it’s an issue that’s hard to accept when you consider the PS5 DualSense Edge controller price is $199.
+I highlighted this issue in my PS5 DualSense Edge Controller review, and it’s a failing that’s hard to accept when you consider the PS5 DualSense Edge controller price is $199.
 Teardowns have shown that the DualSense Edge includes a smaller battery to make way for its competitive features, but despite being more efficient for its size, it still fails to deliver a decent amount of playtime.

 How to improve PS5 controller battery life